 What is the purpose of having life insurance?

-Life insurance gives you the ability to ensure that your family is taken care of financially in the event of your death.
+Life insurance allows you to ensure that your family is taken care of financially during your death.
 This type of security comes in three forms: Term life insurance, whole life insurance, and universal life insurance.

 At what age should you get life insurance?